Back to case studies

 10. How to talk about it

-The concern is not that AI should be slowed down or that productivity gains are bad.
-The concern is narrower: the gains are real, but they are not reaching the people who need them most, and the pipeline that produces tomorrow’s senior workers is thinning in ways that are visible now and harder to reverse later.
+The concern is narrower: the gains are real, but they aren’t reaching the people who need them most, and the pipeline that produces tomorrow’s senior workers is thinning in ways that are visible now and harder to reverse later.

 If someone pushes back with “but the BLS says software developer employment will grow 15% by 2034,” the honest response is: that projection starts from a post-layoff trough and reflects future demand for AI-adjacent skills.
 It does not tell us whether the first-rung workers who would have entered this decade are going to get there.
 Those are different questions.